 Since its formation 35 years ago, Lonesome River Band continues its reputation as one of the most respected names in Bluegrass music.
 Five-time International Bluegrass Music Association (IBMA) Banjo Player of the Year, and winner of the Steve Martin Prize for Excellence in Banjo and Bluegrass, Sammy Shelor leads the group that is constantly breaking new ground in Acoustic music.
 With two stellar lead vocalists, Brandon Rickman (guitar) and Jesse Smathers (mandolin), with impressive talents of Mike Hartgrove (fiddle) and Barry Reed (bass), the band seamlessly comes together, performing the trademark sound that fans continue to embrace.

 This award-winning band again built on their familiar sound while adding bold progressiveness to their March 19, 2016 Mountain Home Music Company album, Bridging the Tradition that made its debut at #2 on Billboard’s Top 10 Bluegrass Album Chart.
-The album received a 2016 IBMA Award Nomination for Album of the Year along with “Thunder & Lightning” for Song of the Year, “Rockin’ of the Cradle for Gospel Recorded Performance of the Year, and Sammy Shelor for Banjo Performer of the Year.
+The album received a 2016 IBMA Award Nomination for Album of the Year along with “Thunder & Lightning” for Song of the Year, “Rockin’ of the Cradle” for Gospel Recorded Performance of the Year, and Sammy Shelor for Banjo Performer of the Year.
 Lonesome River Band is continuing to evolve in the ever-changing landscape of Bluegrass and Acoustic Country music.
-With this new album, the band once again delivers incredible, ground-breaking music that is rooted in the tradition it began decades ago.
+With this album, the band once again delivers incredible, ground-breaking music that is rooted in the tradition it began decades ago.

-The band’s album Turn On A Dime was released October 14, 2014, also on the Mountain Home Music Company label, and includes the #1 hit single “Her Love Won’t Turn On A Dime.”
+The band’s album Turn On A Dime was released October 14, 2014, also on the Mountain Home Music Co. label, and includes their #1 hit single “Her Love Won’t Turn On A Dime.”
 The song hit the top of the Bluegrass Unlimited Top 30 Song Chart (June 2015) and appeared 7-times at #1 on Bluegrass Today’s Top 20 Song Chart.
 Another chart track, “Lila Mae” was released as the band’s first official concept video and will make its TV debut in June 2015 appearing around the world on the popular Bluegrass Ridge show.

 Lonesome River Band’s long career is obviously filled with a multitude of Awards and Recognitions including their 2012 International Bluegrass Music Association (IBMA) Award for Instrumental Recorded Event of the Year for their song “Angeline the Baker” from their Chronology Volume One album.
 Sammy Shelor received his fifth win as the 2012 IBMA Banjo Performer of the Year.
 The group has also received other awards from IBMA including Album of the Year, along with numerous Awards from SPBGMA – Bluegrass Band of Year, Vocal Group of the Year, Song of the Year and Shelor as a 3-time SPBGMA Banjo Player of the Year award winner.